Wednesday 28 December 2022

 It seems I'm not the only one who thinks this dialogue doesn't fit the movie.

-Their clothes aren't really appropriate.
+The clothes aren't really appropriate either.
 Wearing modern looking button-downs, ruched sleeves on Anne on her fancy dresses, coats that are drop waisted not high waisted.
 Gem colors instead of the pale pastel gowns that were fashionable in upper society in the Regency era.
-I do appreciate that they wear their clothing more than once since that would've been realistic, but I wished the cut of the clothing on Anne was a little bit more Regency and a little less 1910 in places.
+I do appreciate that they wear their clothing more than once since that would've been realistic, but I wished the cut of the clothing on Anne was a little bit more Regency and a little less 1910 in some places.
 Is it the end of the world that the clothes aren't right?
 No. But they are right often enough that it's distracting to me when they get them wrong.
 Again, they could've placed this in any era and not been confined by the Regency setting.
 I don't know why they chose it if they didn't want to stay within it's language and clothing.

 What era does this outfit belong to?
 Not the Regency era.